Research - Theoretical Biological Physics

 Saair did his undergraduate studies at Northwestern University in Computer

-Science, and is now developing software for DNA barcode analysis.
+Science, and was developing software for DNA barcode analysis.

 Vibha Kumra Bachelor student,